Revisiting the access conductance of a nanopore in a charged membrane: Conclusions

 Consequently, we have obtained an expression for the ionic conductance of a membrane nanopore that predicts scaling of the ionic conductance in thin membranes, and in thick ion-selective membranes, with fractional powers of the pore size and electrolyte concentration at low electrolyte concentrations.
 These results are important for understanding electrolyte transport in nanoporous membranes, particularly those where entrance effects are significant.
-Such membranes include those made from two-dimensional (2D) materials,\cite{sahuColloquiumIonicPhenomena2019} such as graphene\cite{rollingsIonSelectivityGraphene2016} and molybdenum disulfide,\cite{fengSinglelayerMoS2Nanopores2016} and those with low-friction internal surfaces,\cite{sisanEndNanochannels2011} such as carbon nanotubes.\cite{rankinEffectHydrodynamicSlip2016, Manghi2021CNTs} For example, our theory could help to explain scaling of the ionic conductance with fractional powers of the electrolyte concentration measured at low salt concentrations in carbon nanotubes,\cite{secchiScalingTransportCarbonNanotubes2016, Uematsu2018CNTs, emmerich2022cnts} boron nitride nanotube porins,\cite{zhongwuIonTransportBNNT2024} and thin nanoporous membranes.\cite{chengGateableOsmoticPowerPolymer2023, liu2024hbn, shan2013graphene, VenkatesanGraphene2012} Thus, the results in this work have significant implications for applications involving electric-field-driven transport of an electrolyte solution in a porous membrane, including reverse electrodialysis for energy generation, sensing and iontronics.
+Such membranes include those made from two-dimensional (2D) materials,\cite{sahuColloquiumIonicPhenomena2019} such as graphene\cite{rollingsIonSelectivityGraphene2016} and molybdenum disulfide,\cite{fengSinglelayerMoS2Nanopores2016} and those with low-friction internal surfaces,\cite{sisanEndNanochannels2011} such as carbon nanotubes.\cite{rankinEffectHydrodynamicSlip2016, Manghi2021CNTs} For example, our theory could help to explain scaling of the ionic conductance with fractional powers of the electrolyte concentration measured at low salt concentrations in boron nitride nanotube porins\cite{zhongwuIonTransportBNNT2024} and thin nanoporous membranes.\cite{chengGateableOsmoticPowerPolymer2023, liu2024hbn, shan2013graphene, VenkatesanGraphene2012} While we do not question the validity of previously proposed mechanisms, such as a salinity-dependent surface charge,\cite{Secchi2016, Biesheuvel2016, Manghi2018} interfacial slip,\cite{Manghi2018} or variable degrees of counter-ion binding at the surface,\cite{Uematsu2018CNTs} for explaining such fractional scaling in specific systems, our findings highlight that purely geometrical entrance effects can also be responsible for this phenomenon.
+Thus, the results in this work have significant implications for applications involving electric-field-driven transport of an electrolyte solution in a porous membrane, including reverse electrodialysis for energy generation, sensing and iontronics.